zero-radiance/zero-radiance.github.io/_source_/content/post/surface-gradient.md

     \partial h / \partial r
 \end{bmatrix}, $$

-where \\(\lbrace I,J,K \rbrace\\) is the orthonormal set of basis vectors that form the frame of reference of the height volume.
+where $\lbrace I,J,K \rbrace$ is the orthonormal set of basis vectors that form the frame of reference of the height volume.

 There are two equivalent ways to compute the volume gradient for a height map: one is to realize that the rate at which the scalar field changes along the third axis is zero (consider extending the height map to three dimensions by infinite replication/stacking), and the other one is to project the volume gradient onto the base plane along its normal:

 $$ \tag{8} \gamma(s,t) = \frac{\partial h}{\partial s} I + \frac{\partial h}{\partial t} J = \nabla h - \langle \nabla h, K \rangle K. $$

-We will refer to \\( \gamma \\) as the *projected gradient*.
+We will refer to $ \gamma $ as the *projected gradient*.
 It is the fundamental quantity which makes bump mapping with both height maps and height volumes possible.
 For a height map, you can also interpret it as the *height map gradient*, which means that the height map gradient can be obtained by projecting the *volume gradient* along the normal.

 Geometrically, a height map defines an implicit surface of the form: